Finance and Administration

 - An explanation of how the proposed agreement relates to a mission or program of the proposing department.

-- A description of the resources to be committed (e.g., staff, money, equipment, land, best efforts, or other assets) and duration of the obligations.
+- A description of the resources to be committed (e.g., money or other assets) and duration of the obligations.

 - The account coding for the supporting budget if the University is required to make payment.